-This rule, former Local Criminal Rule 1.2, was renumbered to associate it with the relevant Federal Rule of Criminal Procedure, Rule 47, Motions and Supporting Affidavits.
+This rule, former Local Criminal Rule 1.2, was renumbered to associate it with the relevant Fed.
+R. Crim.
+P. 47.

 Local Criminal Rule 49.1.
-Motion Deadlines and Reconsideration Motions phrase "filed and" was added to the text of subparts (a)-(c).
+Motion Deadlines and Reconsideration Motions

+This rule, former Local Criminal Rule 12.1, was renumbered to associate it with the Fed.
+R. Crim.
+P. 49.
+The phrase "filed and" was added to the text of subparts (a)-(c).
 Former subpart (d), relating to computation of time, was deleted as duplicative of Local Criminal Rule 45.1.
 A new subpart (d) was added to provide guidance regarding motions for reconsideration in criminal cases.